 And this may be a new home’s greatest gift,

 What we call home expands to be what’s shared.

-Our 3rd Act offers lots of opportunity to grow more resilient if we take a chance, knock on doors, and walk through them when they open.
+Our 3rd Act offers lots of opportunities to grow more resilient if we take a chance, knock on doors, and walk through them when they open.
 Better for our brains and our hearts.
 What have you bounced back from lately?

 Great article about resilience.
 You are the poster child for continually adapting as far as I’m concerned.
 You inspire me!